 And likely no one would attend.

 Even a small elopement somewhere will need to wait until at least later this year/early next year.
 And even then it might not be a good idea yet.
+Especially if you want to be able to hug and dance like normal.

 So, to be safe, you’ll want to plan your destination wedding for next year.
 Plan for a least a year out.